SECTION 1. The name of the club shall be Cavalier King Charles Spaniel Club of Greater Houston,

 3. Supply or sell Cavaliers for auctions, raffles, flea markets or any other such enterprise.

-4. Knowingly sell to unethical breeders, or sell to persons whose intention is resale.
+4. Knowingly sell to unethical breeders, or sell to persons whose intention is to resell.

 5. Purchase any Cavalier or any litter for resale either to an individual or a commercial establishment.

-6. Maliciously or falsely denigrate another member, their Cavaliers, kennel or practices.
+6. Maliciously or falsely denigrate another club member, their Cavaliers, kennel or practices.

-C. In all questions of ethics not covered by these Ethical Guidelines, I will act in the best interest of the breed at all times.
+C. In all questions of ethics not covered by this COE, I will act in the best interest of the breed at all times.

 E. When I exhibit my Cavalier(s), I will be considerate of all other exhibitors and their dogs, remembering that I, as well as my Cavalier, represent our breed and the CKCSC of Greater Houston, Inc. Club.
 I will abide by all AKC rules and regulations.

 Legitimate exceptions to this Code of Ethics may arise.
-In such cases, any member may request that the Officers of the CKCSC of Greater Houston, Inc. review the problem.
+In such cases, any member may request that the Officers of the CKCSC of Greater Houston, Inc. review the problem and provide appropriate advice.

-All current CKCSC of Greater Houston, Inc. members as well as new applicants for membership are asked to sign a statement that they accept and adhere to these guidelines.
+All current CKCSC of Greater Houston, Inc. members as well as new applicants for membership are asked to sign a statement that they will accept and adhere to this COE.
 The Corresponding Secretary will maintain a complete listing of those members who have signed.